CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Additionally, the chest houses a +1 longsword enclosed within a silver-chased scabbard.
 The sword bears the inscription "Talon," and its hilt takes on the form of a bird of prey with its wings outstretched.
 It once belonged to a renowned knight named Aldith Tresendar, who was known as the Black Hawk.
 Any character who succeeds on a DC 15 Intelligence (History) check can identify the sword's significance and recollect this historical lore.
 Sir Aldith lost his life defending against an orc assault through the concealed caverns below his manor, and his prized blade, Talon, was left behind until it was found by the nothic.

-### Awarding Experinece Points
+### Awarding Skill & Destiny Points

-In terms of experience points, divide 450 XP equally among the characters if the party manages to either defeat the nothic or negotiate a truce with it.
+In terms of Skill & Destiny Points, divide 450 XP equally among the characters if the party manages to either defeat the nothic or negotiate a truce with it.

 ### 9. Guard Barracks